 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Turkey: Earl Starkey of Sophisticated-Travel.

 Turkey has been Earl’s second home since he first ventured to Cappadocia 20 years ago.
-He opened Sophisticated-Travel in 2002 to offer travelers tailor-made luxury itineraries with a wider array of cultural and culinary experiences than were typically available at the time.
+He started his company in 2002 to offer travelers tailor-made luxury itineraries with a wider array of cultural and culinary experiences than were typically available at the time.
 He now lives half the year in Istanbul but is constantly crisscrossing the country to stay abreast of the latest hotel, restaurant, and gallery openings and to collect even more uniquely Turkish experiences that other travel firms don’t offer—say, a private cooking lesson in the home of a noted chef or access to a normally off-limits ancient ruin.
 Earl knows that a guide can make or break a trip, and he is known for handpicking only the savviest, all of them highly educated, personable, and accomplished in their own right.

 Where to Stay and Eat

 Best bang-for-your-buck hotels

 There are also wonderful hotels in Uchisar, the highest point in Cappadocia.
-Argos recently went through a yearlong renovation that added several rooms; some suites have views of the valley.
+Argos in Cappadocia recently went through a yearlong renovation that added several rooms; some suites have views of the valley.
 There is also Millstone Cave Suites, which has fantastic service.